This post is sponsored by Campbell’s.

 A week of this went by before I decided to actually read the labels of the soup cans I was getting two meals a day from.
 I was blown away by the sodium levels in the soup.
 I immediately switched to sandwiches and salads and felt much better.

 It was great lesson and now I read all labels all the time.
-That’s why I like Campbell’s Healthy Request line.
-They are soups that are certified by the American Heart Association.
+That’s why I’m excited about Campbell’s Healthy Request line are soups that are certified by the American Heart Association.
 This means this line of soups have been verified to meet the American Heart Association’s criteria for fat, saturated fat, trans fat, and cholesterol.
 I was also pleased to learn these soups have been controlled for sodium.

 Recently I decided to use Campbell’s Healthy Request Tomato Soup and Pepperidge Farm Whole Grain Dark Honey & Wheat Bread to make Tomato Soup with Grilled Cheese Croutons.
 I made sure the cheese was low fat and used it sparingly.
 Just enough to give the croutons a nice cheesy flavor.